Achindh/certify-me.github.io/linkedin-badges.md

 HeroImg: /assets3/images1/jobLinkedin.png
 Hero1Msg: LinkedIn Job Portal Integration
 Hero2Msg: Find relevant jobs using verifiable online credentials
-Hero3Msg: We have a LinkedIn job portal integration which helps the awardee to find the relevant job according to the course or program they completed with a single click.LinkedIn job portal is a powerful tool that can help you land your dream job.
+Hero3Msg: LinkedIn job portal integration which helps your awardees to find the relevant job according to the course or program they completed.LinkedIn job portal is a powerful tool that can help you land your dream job.

 1FeaturesImg: /assets3/images1/jobportal.png
 1FeaturesTitle: Easy to Navigate to LinkedIn Job Portal
-1FeaturesMessage: If you're looking for a new job, LinkedIn can be a great resource.
-The site has a job portal that makes finding openings matching your skills and experience easy.
-You can also connect with potential employers and recruiters through LinkedIn, which can give you a leg up in the job search process.
-Plus, LinkedIn offers a variety of resources to help you hone your job search skills and prepare for interviews.
+1FeaturesMessage: If your awardees looking for a new job, LinkedIn can be a great resource.
+The site has a job portal that makes finding openings matching with the skills and experience easy.
+Awardees can also connect with potential employers and recruiters through LinkedIn, which can give your awardees a leg up in the job search process.

 2FeaturesImg: /assets3/images1/linkedin.png
 2FeaturesTitle: Explore 1000s of Jobs based on skills
 2FeaturesMessage: There are a lot of job options available today.
-You can explore thousands of different types of jobs, based on your skills and qualifications.
-This can help you find the perfect job for you.
-Many job sites can help you search for jobs, based on your skills.
-You can also search for jobs on social media sites, such as LinkedIn.
+Your awardees can explore thousands of different types of jobs, based on their skills and qualifications.
+This can help them to find the perfect job.
+LinkedIn caters 1000s of jobs based on demanding skillset.

 3FeaturesImg: /assets3/images1/careerbadges.png
 3FeaturesTitle: Helps to Improve Career